Creating relatable characters for your novel - Authors A.I.

 Frenetic, kinetic action that leaves you gasping for breath?
 Nope.

-Evocative descriptions that make the readers believe they’re actually there?
+Evocative descriptions that make the readers believe theyโ€™re actually there?
 Nu-uh.

 You could have any or all of those and still have a total flop.
 What you need is a minimum of one character.
 Novels can survive almost anything their creators are willing to inflict on them.
-Books without twisty plots.
-Books without any physical action.
-Books set all in the mind.
-But what they can’t survive is an absence of characters.
+Some books have no twisty plots.
+Others dispense with physical action entirely, or unfold almost wholly in the minds of their characters.
+But what they canโ€™t survive is an absence of characters.

 Actually, is a single character enough?
 No, not really.
 A character gives you a novel.
 But you want to write a bestselling novel.

-So you need at least one character your reader can relate to.
-And that word — relate — is very important.
+So you need at least one relatable character your reader can identify with.
+And that word โ€” relatable โ€” is very important.

 Relatable is the key